Southern France Tour

 French cheese plate

-Sitting imperiously in the center of the platter, the famed Roquefort, and it had the air of just waiting for me to commit an error!.
-Numerous questions presented themselves: should I cut a piece from just one cheese or from several – and what size?
-In an effort to be fair, I tried mentally dividing the cheeses into equal parts for the seven other guests – who, by this time, were wondering if I would ever pass the platter around!
+Sitting imperiously in the center of the platter, the famed Roquefort, it had the air of just waiting for me to commit an error!.
+Numerous questions presented themselves: should I cut a piece from just one cheese or from several, and what size should it be?
+To be fair, I tried mentally dividing the cheeses into equal parts for the seven other guests, who, by this time, were wondering if I would ever pass the platter around!

-Now, after over 30 years in France and any number of dinner parties, I recommend this when confronted with a similar dilemma: Take what you can!
+Now, after over 30 years in France and numerous dinner parties, I recommend this approach when confronted with a similar dilemma: take what you can!
 That platter may not return to you, and your favorite cheese might be gone even if it does.
 So go for it the first time around!
 There is only one totally unacceptable error: to take an entire piece of cheese.
-One other useful tip: if you are the host, you should serve yourself last.
+One other helpful tip: if you are the host, you should serve yourself last.

 That is not quite the end of your troubles, however.
 Let us return to the Roquefort – the ‘cheese of kings and popes’ and a reputed favorite of Emperor Charlemagne.
 No self-respecting cheese platter in France would be without it, but beware – it demands respect and is full of hazards for the unwary!
 Oh, la…